-A day trip from Hoi An to the Marble Mountain, a full day of exploration
+A day trip from Hoi An to the Marble Mountains, a full day of exploration

-The Marble Mountains are a group of five limestone and marble hills in Ngu Hanh Son District.
+The Marble Mountains are a group of such a unique five limestone and marble hills in Ngu Hanh Son District.
 The mountains’ sheer, porous limestone is punctuated by caves and tunnels, which are fitted with spectacular Buddhist and Hindu shrines.

 The Marble Mountains dominate the plain-like landscape along the coast road between Hoi An and Danang.
 If you happen to land in Danang airport, you can’t help but notice them looming in the distance and jutting up dramatically.
 Their intrigue continues as you get closer and see the scores of magnificent marble carvings of lions, Buddha, Jesus, elephants...you name it, and they can carve pretty much anything from marble.

 You may also want to read:

 Where is the Marble Mountains and how can I get there

 Danang is located 45 km (28 miles) from Hoi An, it takes approx..
 1 hour by motorbike or a little quicker by car ride from Hoi An.

 Marble Mountains is located about 7km from the center of Danang city.
 It is next to the Non Nuoc tourist area and situated in Hoa Hai ward, Ngu Hanh Son district.

 I rented a motorbike while I was in Hoi An and rode it from Hoi An to Danang.
 The traffic was light and the roads are in great condition.
 The only bad part is that I caught in very heavy rain on my way and I had to park the bike on the side of the road and have a hot coffee while I waited for the rain to stop.
 I am very thankful for dry-fit clothes and by the time I got to Danang, I was already dry.